anypackage/docs/docs/provider-catalog/psresourceget/about_PSResourceGet_Provider.md

 ---
-title: PowerShellGet
+title: PSResourceGet
 parent: Provider Catalog
 ---

-# PowerShellGet_Package_Provider
+# PSResourceGet_Package_Provider

-## about_PowerShellGet_Package_Provider
+## about_PSResourceGet_Package_Provider

 ## Short Description

-Provides access to PowerShellGet.
+Provides access to PSResourceGet.

 ## Long Description

-The PowerShellGet package provider for `AnyPackage` module lets you use PowerShellGet using standardized commands.
+The PSResourceGet package provider for `AnyPackage` module lets you use PSResourceGet using standardized commands.

-The PowerShellGet package provider supports the following cmdlets.
+The PSResourceGet package provider supports the following cmdlets.

 * Find-Package
 * Get-Package